We’re sharing the best Korean beauty products for hormonal acne, as well as our tried and tested tips.

 Unfortunately, hormonal acne is actually most common in women in their 20s, 30s and 40s.
-It is caused by fluctuations in our hormones.
+Like the name suggests, it is caused by fluctuations in our hormones.

-If you are experiencing acne in your 20s and 30s, the cause is often hormonal.
-Many women of childbearing age are afflicted by hormones going haywire, as the body is preparing itself for pregnancy, childbirth and lactation (even if you aren’t!)
+If you are experiencing acne in your 20s and 30s, hormones are often the culprit.
+Many women of childbearing age are afflicted by their hormones going haywire.
+This is because the body is preparing itself for pregnancy, childbirth and lactation (even if you aren’t!)

-Similarly, if you find that your acne tends to be concentrated around the chin and jawline, you can almost guarantee the culprit is hormones, as these cysts are caused by spikes in androgens.
+Similarly, if you find that your acne tends to be concentrated around the chin and jawline, you can almost guarantee the culprit is hormones.
+These cysts are caused by spikes in androgens.

 Many of us already know the tell-tale signs of period-induced breakouts, which are caused by cyclical hormonal imbalances.
 In this case, fluctuating progesterone and estrogen levels are to blame.
 You’ll usually find these blemishes pop up in the same place each month.

 Stress is also the root of many evils, and hormonal acne is one of them.
-When the body is subjected to prolonged periods of stress or even short periods of acute stress, the cortisol levels in the body fluctuate, contributing to hormonal acne flares.
+When the body is subjected to prolonged periods of stress, the cortisol levels in the body fluctuate, contributing to hormonal acne flares.

 In addition, using the right topical skincare products will also assist.
 Topical and prescription retinoids can assist managing hormonal breakouts.

-If these measures are not enough, medication may also be an option, including certain types of birth control pills, and anti-acne medicine.
+If these measures are not enough, medication may also be an option, including birth control pills, and anti-acne medicine.

 Usually, the best approach is a combination of the above.

 When dealing with any type of acne, it is best to start your routine with a two-step cleanse.
-This is a key part of the Korean Beauty routine as it ensures that you properly cleanse your face, remove any makeup and sunscreen and prepare the skin to be treated with the next layers in skincare.
+This is a key part of the Korean Beauty routine as it ensures that you properly cleanse your face, remove any makeup and sunscreen.
+It also helps prepare the skin to be treated with the next layers in skincare.